astroumd/lmtoy/docs/webrun.md

       make summary
       xdg-open https://taps.lmtgtm.org/lmtslr/$PID

+This is the typical workflow for the pipeline operator, as well as the DA.

-The work results for this PID will be in $WORK_LMT/$PID
+The work results for this PID will be in $WORK_LMT/$PID, but is available to the PI at https://taps.lmtgtm.org/lmtslr/$PID

 The PI webrun will essentially do the same thing, but in a new hierarchy for just that PID, and underneath a new $WORK_LMT/$PID/session/ tree, as